sparkfun/flux-sdk/docs/parameters.md

 ### Parameter Attributes
 The following are key attributes of parameters within the framework
-* Parameters can be added to any classed derived from the spOperation class
+* Parameters can be added to any classed derived from the flxOperation class
 * Parameter objects are typed
 * Parameter objects can act like a function
 * Parameter objects allow introspection - they can be discovered and manipulated at runtime via software